-In 1986, Gunstock launched a 10 million dollar expansion program that totally revitalized its skiing operations.
-Included in the three-phase project was the replacement of four lifts, a high tech/high capacity snowmaking system, an expanded base complex, and major renovations to the trail system.
+In 1986, Gunstock launched a $10 million expansion program that revitalized its skiing operations.
+Included in the three-phase project was the replacement of four lifts, a high-tech, high-capacity snowmaking system, an expanded base complex, and major renovations to the trail system.
 The expansion effort, a commitment to product quality and skier services, and an aggressive marketing campaign brought Gunstock increased market share growth and an image of a first class operation.

-In recent years, the Gunstock Area Commission and Management have been very aggressive in developing and implementing programs that will improve Gunstock's revenue generating capability throughout the year.
-While continually improving our ability to provide a quality ski experience is ongoing, Gunstock has worked to improve the "other season" activity level.
-An increase in the "other season" revenues have been realized through annual events such as Soul Fest, functions & outings, mountain biking, and the introduction of summer adventures such as the Ziptour, Aerial Treetop Adventure and Offroad Segway Tours.
+In recent years, the Gunstock Area Commission and Management have been very aggressive in developing and implementing programs that will improve Gunstock's revenue-generating capability throughout the year.
+While continually improving its ability to provide a quality ski experience is ongoing, Gunstock has worked to improve the "other season" activity level.
+An increase in the "other season" revenues has been realized through annual events, functions and outings, mountain biking, and the introduction of summer adventures such as the Ziptour, Aerial Treetop Adventure, mountain coaster and scenic chairlift rides.

-The combination of all these activities has resulted in Gunstock Mountain Resort becoming a four season resort, enjoyed by thousands, who have come to rely on us for a superior recreation experience.
+The combination of all these activities has resulted in Gunstock Mountain Resort becoming a four-season resort, enjoyed by thousands, who have come to rely on the resort for a superior recreation experience.

-The Gunstock Mountain Preservation Historical Society is edicated to preserving Gunstock's history.
-They work dilligently to preserve the historic ski jumps, buildings, trails and other structures at Gunstock, and to safetguard the artifacts and historical matters dealing with the ski industry in Belknap County and at Gunstock in particular.
+The Gunstock Mountain Preservation Historical Society is dedicated to preserving Gunstock's history.
+They work dilligently to preserve the historic ski jumps, buildings, trails and other structures at Gunstock, and to safeguard the artifacts and historical matters dealing with the ski industry in Belknap County and at Gunstock in particular.